1992 NAIA Division I men's basketball tournament

 The 1992 NAIA Men's Division I Basketball Tournament was held in March at Kemper Arena in Kansas City, Missouri.
 The 55th annual NAIA basketball tournament featured 32 teams playing in a single-elimination format.
+The 1991 finalists were again competing for the title in the 1992 tournament's last game.
+Oklahoma City again won against Central Arkansas (82–73).